Deepfake detectors and datasets exhibit racial and gender bias, USC study shows

 Biased deepfake detectors

-The results, while surprising, are in line with previous research showing that computer vision models are susceptible to harmful, pervasive prejudice.
+The results, while perhaps surprising to some, are in line with previous research showing that computer vision models are susceptible to harmful, pervasive prejudice.
 A paper last fall by University of Colorado, Boulder researchers demonstrated that AI from Amazon, Clarifai, Microsoft, and others maintained accuracy rates above 95% for cisgender men and women but misidentified trans men as women 38% of the time.
 Independent benchmarks of major vendors’ systems by the Gender Shades project and the National Institute of Standards and Technology (NIST) have demonstrated that facial recognition technology exhibits racial and gender bias and have suggested that current facial recognition programs can be wildly inaccurate, misclassifying people upwards of 96% of the time.

-The University of Southern California group looked a three deepfake detection models with “proven success in detecting deepfake videos.”
+The University of Southern California group looked at three deepfake detection models with “proven success in detecting deepfake videos.”
 All were trained on the FaceForensics++ dataset, which is commonly used for deepfake detectors, as well as corpora including Google’s DeepfakeDetection, CelebDF, and DeeperForensics-1.0.

 According to the researchers, the deepfake detection datasets were “strongly” imbalanced in terms of gender and racial groups, with FaceForensics++ sample videos showing over 58% (mostly white) women compared with 41.7% men.
 Less than 5% of the real videos showed Black or Indian people, and the datasets contained “irregular swaps,” where a person’s face was swapped onto another person of a different race or gender.